 In Statistics we look at the process of data collection and how such data can be analysed.

 The exam board is Edexcel (code: 9MA0).
 There are 3 exam papers taken at the end of Year 13.

 This course is designed for students who wish to study Mathematics at university or pursue a mathematics related subject beyond A-level.

-This course builds upon the Core Mathematics component of the A-level course with additional modules in Mechanics, Statistics and Decision Maths.
+This course builds upon the Pure Mathematics component of the A-level course with additional work in Mechanics, Statistics and Decision Maths.

 Decision Maths looks at the use of algorithms to solve problems.

 It is an aspect of maths that has developed in line with growth in computer technology.
-Students who successfully complete the AS course in Further Maths should be able to then complete the A2 course.
+Students will complete the AS course in Further Maths in Year 13.